Are you affected by the Equifax hack?

 And, if you have not already had one of these letters, there is a real possibility you could be getting one of over the next few weeks.

 The credit agency Equifax is writing to 167,000 people across the UK, on top of the 696,000 who were contacted last year, telling them their data has been stolen by cyber criminals.
-In total, it is estimated that 15.2 million files were compromised, so it remains to be seen whether this will be the end of the matter.
+In total, it is estimated that 15.2 million files were compromised, so people can be forgiven for wondering whether this will be the end of the matter.

 And just because you have never knowingly had any dealings with Equifax – indeed you might not even have heard of it – does not mean you are not at risk.
 Based in the American city of Atlanta, Georgia, Equifax is one of the "big three" credit reference agencies, which collects data on behalf of financial institutions to assess people's credit-worthiness.
 If you have a bank account, mobile phone contract, a credit card, or you pay your car or household premiums monthly, the chances are Equifax will have you on file.

 So what should you do if you have had one of the letters?
 It is a sobering thought that if cyber criminals do use your personal details to steal, say, your life savings, the chances of recovering your money could be pretty slim.